snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 $ unzip schema_guru_webui_0.4.0.zip
 {% endhighlight %}

+For running Schema Guru on Spark, please see the relevant section above.

-Note that Web UI changed only to reflect core refactoring, no new features were added.
+Note that the Web UI has been updated only to reflect the codebase refactoring; no new features have been added.

 <h2><a name="help">10.
 Getting help</a></h2>

 For more details on this release, please check out the [Schema Guru 0.4.0] [040-release] on GitHub.

+More details about how core of Schema Guru works can be found on the [For Developers] [for-developers] page of the Schema Guru wiki.

 In the meantime, if you have any questions or run into any problems, please [raise an issue] [issues] or get in touch with us through [the usual channels] [talk-to-us].

 <h2><a name="roadmap">11.
 Plans for next release</a></h2>

-We still have plenty features planned for the Schema Guru!
-Features that we are planning include:
+We have plenty of features planned for Schema Guru!
+The roadmap includes:

+* Generating schemas in Apache Avro format
 * Deriving the `required` property in our `schema` subcommand
-* Generating schemas in Apache Avro format
 * Generating `CREATE TABLE` DDL for other databases

 [spark]: http://spark-project.org/